MK14E Mainboard

 I/O

 With links LK8-10 fitted on-board I/O will be addressed at the standard addresses as in the original MK14 with no phantom images wasting memory space.
-If the phantom images are required (some software for various reasons uses the non-standard addresses) then removing the links will put the images back:
+If the phantom images are required (some software for various reasons uses the non-standard addresses) then removing the following links will put the images back:

 Removing LK8-10 will give you a memory map with all the images present on an original V5 board.